quornian/logseq-modules/README.md

 ```
 python3 install.py /path/to/your/graph/logseq
 ```
-If you want to preview what the installation would do, you can offer a secondary output directory:
+If you want to preview what the installation would do, pass the `--diff` flag:
 ```
-mkdir /tmp/preview
-python3 install.py /path/to/your/directory/named/logseq --output-directory /tmp/preview
+python3 install.py --diff /path/to/your/directory/named/logseq
 ```
+This disables installation and only shows what _would_ be applied.

+To show the differences and _also_ apply the changes use `--diff` and `--apply`.

+### Uninstallation

-To remove the modules, use the `--uninstall` flag.
+To remove the installed modules, use the `--uninstall` flag.

-## How it Works
+## Developing Modules

-Each module can make use of Logseq's [macros](https://docs.logseq.com/#/page/macros), custom [CSS styling](https://docs.logseq.com/#/page/custom.css), and [Advanced Queries](https://docs.logseq.com/#/page/advanced%20queries) (with custom result transforms and views).
+Each module can make use of Logseq's [macros](https://docs.logseq.com/#/page/macros), custom [CSS styling](https://docs.logseq.com/#/page/custom.css) and [Advanced Queries](https://docs.logseq.com/#/page/advanced%20queries) (with custom result transforms and views).

-A module is defined by a named subdirectory of the `modules` directory, containing one or more of the following files:
+A module is defined by a named subdirectory within the `modules` top level directory.
+It may contain one or more of the following files:
 ```
 modules/
   <name-of-module>/